-Use only licenced taxis or reputable limousine services, preferably those arranged through your hotel.
+Use only licensed taxis or reputable limousine services, preferably those arranged through your hotel.

 Standards of maintenance on buses may be lower than in Australia.
 There have been reports of tourists not being permitted to use public transport to travel outside of Asmara, and being required to rent a limousine or use a private taxi.

 Mariners must seek permission and obtain entry visas before attempting to make landfall in Eritrea.
 Commercial vessels without explicit agreements with Eritrean authorities should avoid Eritrean territorial waters.
 The Eritrean government has previously seized ships that did not hold such an agreement, which has resulted in lengthy detention for international crew members.